Man of Steel (film): Plot

-The planet Krypton is destabilized from the mining of the planetary core.
-Just before the planet explodes, Krypton's supreme council chief advisor Jor-El infuses the genetics codex into his infant son, Kal-El, the first naturally born Kryptonian child in centuries.
-Jor-El manages to send Kal-El in a spacecraft toward Earth before being killed by General Zod during an uprising.
+The planet Krypton is destabilizing from the mining of the planetary core.
+Just before the planet implodes, Krypton's top scientist, Jor-El, steals and infuses the genetics codex into his new-born son, Kal-El, the first naturally born Kryptonian in centuries.
+Jor-El, with the help of his wife Lara, manages to send Kal-El in a spacecraft toward Earth before he is killed by General Zod during a coup d'état.

 Kal-El lands in Kansas, where he is adopted by Jonathan and Martha Kent and named Clark.
-As he grows older, he develops superhuman powers that Jonathan urges him to keep hidden, even refusing Clark's help years later during a tornado incident where he loses his life.
+As he grows older, due to his Kryptonian physiology and Earth's yellow sun, he develops superhuman powers that Jonathan urges him to keep hidden, even refusing Clark's help years later during a tornado storm in which he dies.
 Burdened with guilt over Jonathan's death, Clark travels the globe hiding under various aliases seeking a purpose in life.

-Daily Planet reporter Lois Lane receives an assignment to investigate the discovery of a Kryptonian scout ship in the Canadian Arctic.
-Clark enters the ship disguised as a worker and learns from its artificial intelligence (AI), modeled after his father Jor-El, that Clark was sent to Earth to guide its people.
-While following Clark, Lois inadvertently triggers the ship's security system, and he uses his powers to rescue Lois from its defenses.
-He wears a uniform provided by the ship's AI and begins testing his flying abilities.
+Daily Planet reporter Lois Lane receives an assignment to investigate the discovery of a Kryptonian scout ship in the Arctic.
+Clark enters the ship disguised as a worker and learns from its artificial intelligence modeled after his father Jor-El about his origins, and that Clark was sent to Earth to help guide its people.
+While following Clark, Lois inadvertently triggers the ship's security system.
+Clark uses his powers to rescue her from its defenses.
+He wears a uniform provided by the ship's AI and begins testing his abilities.
 Unable to convince supervisor Perry White to publish an article on the incident, Lois tracks down Clark in Smallville, with the intent of exposing him.
-However, Lois drops the story upon hearing of Jonathan Kent's sacrifice, keeping Clark's identity safe, which fuels Perry's suspicions.
+However, Lois drops the story upon hearing of Jonathan Kent's sacrifice, keeping Clark's identity safe while fueling Perry's suspicions.